A soldier in one of the Black companies of the 6th Connecticut Regiment of the Continental Line, by Don Troiani. Painting courtesy of the artist.

 On the other hand, Plymouth almost certainly did earn his emancipation and assumed the surname Freeman by 1783.
 He and John Brister both served for six years of the war, and thus each earned the Badge of Merit, also known as the Badge of Distinction.
 Their discharge papers were signed by George Washington himself (documents 7 & 8).

-Samson Cuff, Plymouth Freeman, Barzilla Henry, Oliver Mitchell, and maybe John Brister all lived in Windsor after the war, though most moved on in their own directions after a few years.
-Oliver Mitchell’s first association with this town occurs after the war.
+John Brister, Samson Cuff, Plymouth Freeman, Barzilla Henry, and Oliver Mitchell all lived in Windsor after the war, though most moved on in their own directions after a few years.
+Oliver Mitchell’s first recorded association with this town occurs after the war.
 He became one of the first known Black Windsor landowners when he bought property on the east side of Palisado Avenue in 1797, and his descendants continued to live here for multiple generations.

 The Revolutionary War was about independence, but Black soldiers were fighting for freedom in a more fundamental way than the average white soldier in the Continental Army.
 For men like Plymouth, Providence, and Edward of Windsor—and thousands of others like them—what was at stake was no less than personal autonomy, the ability to determine their own paths.
 These glimpses into their lives and the lives of John Brister, Samson Cuff, Barzilla Henry, and Oliver Mitchell only begin to tell their stories.
 What we know of them during and after the war comes mostly from their military records, necessarily only one aspect of their lifetimes of experiences.
 What they did before the war and the substance of their post-war lives remains a blank screen, waiting to be filled in by any trace of something they might have left behind.
 Much more detective work is needed to fully illuminate who they were as people, as well as who all the other Black Revolutionary War patriots were who we still don’t know.